Current Lab Members

 Lan, W., Wang, W., Buchanan, BB. and Luan, S. (2010) A Rice HKT-type transporter conceals a calcium-permeable cation channel.
 Proc.
 Natl.
 Acad.
 Sci.
 USA.
 107, 7089-94.

 Yu F, Shi J, Zhou J, Gu J, Chen Q, Li J, Cheng W, Mao D, Tian L, Buchanan BB, Li L, Chen L, Li D, Luan S. (2010) ANK6, a mitochondrial ankyrin repeat protein, is required for male-female gamete recognition in Arabidopsis thaliana.
 Proc Natl Acad Sci U S A. 107, 22332-7.

 Wu, W-H., Wang, Y., Lee, S.C., Lan, W., Luan, S. (2010) Regulation of ion channels by the calcium signaling network in plant cells.
 Book Chapter in Ion Channels and Plant Stress Responses Book edited by V. Demidchik and F. Maathuis; Springer Publishing Inc.

-Chae, L., Cheong, Y., Kim, K., Pandey, G., Luan, S. (2010) Protein kinases and phosphatases in abiotic stress responses in plants.
+Chae, L., Cheong, Y., Kim, K., Pandey, G., Luan, S. (2010) Protein Kinases and Phosphatases for Stress Signal Transduction in Plants.
 Book Chapter in Abiotic Stress Adaptation in Plants Book edited by Pareek, et al. Springer Publishing Inc.